Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Experiments

 \cref{tab:ablation} shows the ablation study of the RPL module, where Entropy~\cite{chan2021entropy} is the entropy maximisation (first row), and Energy~\cite{tian2021pixel} denotes the hinge energy loss (second row).
 In RPL optimisation, we test the positive energy (PE) loss from~\eqref{eq:l_out}, the dis-similarity (DS) regularisation in~\eqref{eq:l_in}, and the Context-robust Contrastive Learning (CoroCL) in~\eqref{eq:CoroCL}.
 In general, the entropy-based loss~\cite{chan2021entropy} and the hinge-based energy loss~\cite{tian2021pixel} yield unsatisfactory performance for all the validation sets, where the former provides low AuPRC and the latter fails in small obstacle situations (SMIYC-obstacle).
 Our proposed PE loss improves 0.48\% FPR, 4.75\% AuPRC and 1.99\% FPR, 11.51\% AuPRC in FS-L\&F and SMIYC-Obstacle by comparing it with Entropy optimisation~\cite{chan2021entropy}.
 After adding the DS regularisation, the results improve for all validation sets, where AuPRC has large improvement, for example, it increases 3.11\%, 6.87\% AuPRC in FS-Static and FS-L\&F, respectively.
 In the row before the last, CoroCL shows 18.47\% FPR, 12.12\% AuPRC improvements in SMIYC-Anomaly and 12.92\% FPR, 8.59\% AuPRC in RoadAnomaly.
 Lastly, we show the results of the direct optimisation of RPL as an independent classifier (i.e., without adding the RPL output back to the intermediate features of the segmentation model).
 Compared with direct optimisation (the bottom row), the result with PE (the 3rd row) shows that our RPL can more effectively detect potential anomalies (e.g., improves 12.66\% FPR in L\& F).

-The RPL module is optimised with the positive energy loss from~\cref{eq:l_in}, which we claim to be more robust to imbalanced distribution of inliers and outliers than the hinge loss~\cite{liu2020energy}, resulting in better OoD pixel sensitivity detection.
-This is shown in~\cref{fig:dist-diff} that compares the energy distribution obtained from our positive energy loss and the hinge loss using our RPL module on the SMIYC-obstacle dataset, with results displaying that positive energy loss yields better separation and clustering of energy distribution.
+The RPL module is optimised with the positive energy loss from~\eqref{eq:l_in}, which we claim to be more robust to imbalanced distribution of inliers and outliers than the hinge loss~\cite{liu2020energy}, resulting in better OoD pixel sensitivity detection.
+This is shown in~\cref{fig:dist-diff} that compares the energy distribution obtained from the hinge loss (a), and our positive energy loss (b) using our RPL module on the SMIYC-obstacle dataset, where the positive energy loss yields better separation and clustering of energy distribution.

+\cref{tab:ablation} shows that CoroCL provides more improvements on SMIYC-Anomaly and RoadAnomaly, so we study it further.
+Recall that CoroCL works with RPL's intermediate features, so it is important to investigate the impact of embedding depth and projector architecture. \cref{fig:embedding_depth} shows that the best performance is observed when the embedding depth is \textbf{304}, which is better than 512 by around 5\% in AuPRC for both datasets.
+This result enables us to conclude that when the output dimension of the projector $f_{\theta_\text{proj}}(.)$ equals that of the RPL block $f_{\theta_\text{rpl}^b}(.)$, we have a more effective optimisation. \cref{tab:fp_detect} shows the pixel-wise FP anomaly detection with energy threshold $t=0.0$, where we can note that more FPs occur if we set larger $\alpha$ during training, as the model will be more sensitive to the outliers, and CoroCL successfully reduces the FPs for the inlier scenes. .

 Our RPL module can also be deployed to SOTA methods to improve their performance. \cref{tab:rpl_sotas} shows improvements brought by RPL for PEBAL~\cite{tian2021pixel} and Meta-OoD~\cite{chan2021entropy} on Fishycapes and SMIYC datasets.
 For instance, RPL improves Meta-OoD~\cite{chan2021entropy} by around 15\% AuPRC on Static and L\&F in Fishyscapes and by over 70\% AuPRC for PEBAL~\cite{tian2021pixel} on SMIYC-Obstacle.